VernL/p-mtl-population-map/README.md

 # p-mtl-population_map
-A population density map for the City of Montreal
+This project was created using leafletjs and data made publicly available by the city of Montreal @ http://donnees.ville.montreal.qc.ca/